-I also teach journalism, writing and media at The University of Melbourne, have been a mentor to young emerging writers and have been a panelist and host at writers festivals across the country, including Canberra Writers Festival, National Young Writers Festival and Storyology.
-I've also delivered talks and workshops at schools and for corporate clients.
+I teach journalism, writing and media at The University of Melbourne.
+I have mentored young and emerging writers, appeared at writers festivals and delivered talks and workshops at schools and for corporate clients.

-In 2017, I was selected for a prestigious Dart Centre Asia Pacific Fellowship, which focused on climate change and trauma reporting.
+In 2017 I received a Dart Centre Asia Pacific Fellowship which focused on climate change and trauma reporting.

-I am highly involved in the media industry, and co-founded Women in Media and was previously a trustee of the Media Safety and Solidarity Trust, which provides financial support to journalists and their families in high-risk countries such as Pakistan and the Philippines.
+I co-founded Women in Media and was previously a trustee of the Media Safety and Solidarity Trust, which provides financial support to journalists and their families in high-risk countries such as Pakistan and the Philippines.